Linderniaceae

 Linderniaceae is a family of flowering plants in the order Lamiales, which consists of about 25 genera and 265 species occurring worldwide.
+It is commonly known as the false-pimpernel family.
 Vandellia micrantha is eaten in Laos, but tastes bitter.
 Best known are the wishbone flowers Torenia fournieri and Torenia thouarsii, which are used as bedding plants, especially in the tropics.
-Micranthemum is sold as an aquarium plant when it is called 'baby tears'.
+Micranthemum is sold as an aquarium plant under the name 'baby tears'.

 In other classifications it used to be included within family Scrophulariaceae sensu lato or more recently in Plantaginaceae sensu lato, but several authors have demonstrated that this taxon should be segregated from those families, as Linderniaceae, and it has been recognized by LAPG II and APG III.